 |Player of the Year; Top five on the Order of Merit earn Web.com Tour status|

 PGA TOUR Series-China is a professional golf tour that made its debut in 2014.
-The Series provides playing opportunities for natives of China, based on their ranking within the China Golf Association.
-The Series attracts other players mainly from Asia and additional Pacific Rim countries, although membership includes players from five continents.
+PGA TOUR Series-China provides playing opportunities for natives of China, based on their ranking within the China Golf Association.
+It attracts other players mainly from Asia and other Pacific Rim countries, although membership includes players from five continents.
 The top-five money winners from the PGA TOUR Series-China Order of Merit earn Web.com Tour status for the following season.
-The Series offers 14 events in 2018, with 13 events in China and one in Hong Kong.
+The Series wasn’t held in 2017 but returned to the golf calendar in 2018.
+The events are contested throughout mainland China and in Hong Kong and Macau.

 |186 international players, 14 countries|